 The addition of halogens to an alkynes proceeds in the same manner as halogen addition to alkenes.
-The Bromine atoms add to an alkyne molecule in a stepwise fashion, leading to the formation of the corresponding alkene, which undergoes further reaction to a tera bromo alkane.
+The Bromine atoms add to an alkyne molecule in a stepwise fashion, leading to die formation of die corresponding alkene, which undergoes further reaction to a tetra bromo alkane.